-Migraines: Simple steps to head off the painMigraines cause pain as real as the pain of injuries — with one difference: Healthy habits and simple nonmedical remedies sometimes stop migraines before they start.By Mayo Clinic Staff
+Migraines: Simple steps to head off the painMigraines cause pain as real as the pain of injuries — with one difference: Healthy habits and simple remedies sometimes stop migraines before they start.By Mayo Clinic Staff

 Find a calm environment

 At the first sign of a migraine, take a break and step away from whatever you're doing if possible.

 - Try temperature therapy.
 Apply hot or cold compresses to your head or neck.
-Ice packs have a numbing effect, which may dull the sensation of pain.
+Ice packs have a numbing effect, which may dull the pain.
 Hot packs and heating pads can relax tense muscles.
 Warm showers or baths may have a similar effect.

 Be careful, however.
 Drinking too much caffeine too often can lead to withdrawal headaches later on.
 And having caffeine too late in the day may interfere with sleep, which can affect migraines.

 Migraines may keep you from falling asleep or wake you up at night.
 Likewise, migraines are often triggered by a poor night's sleep.